 Comments will only be accepted via the Consultation Hub.
-It can be accessed by clicking the link here or at any local libraries and service point computers within Southwark.
+It can be accessed here or at any local libraries and service point computers within Southwark.
 You can seek help from our trained staff regarding the consultation hub should you have any difficulties using it.
 Libraries are open Monday to Friday 9am to 8pm, Saturday 9-5pm, Sunday 12-4pm.
 Please click here to check specific opening times and locations.
-Service points open Monday to Friday 9am-5pm, please click here to check specific opening times and locations.
+Service points open Monday to Friday 9am-5pm; see here to check specific opening times and locations.

 Statement of representations procedure